thegetty/quire-docs/content/about/quire.md

 Quire offers an elegant and affordable publishing solution.
 No matter the size or scale, an institution that publishes with Quire isn’t locked into proprietary software or a long-term technology choice.
 It is also not required to have staff with highly advanced technical skills.
 Quire was designed with its users in mind and is used both internally at Getty and externally by scholars, publishers, curators, developers and the plain old digitally curious.

 Quire is also flexible and feature-rich.
 It can be used in its most basic configuration or can be heavily customized.
-It is adaptable for an endless number of use cases, from collection catalogues and online exhibitions to educational pamphlets, reports, and journal articles.
+It is adaptable for an endless number of use cases, from collection catalogues and research projects to online exhibitions, reports, and journal articles.

 <div class="feature-cards small-card">